 Journal of Neuroendocrinology

-The Journal of Neuroendocrinology is owned and managed by the British Society for Neuroendocrinology (BSN), and published on our behalf by Wiley-Blackwell.
-The editor-in-chief is appointed by the BSN Committee.
-The present Editor-in-chief is Professor Julian Mercer of the University of Aberdeen.
 All the journal's content, including free virtual issues, accepted articles published online in advance of issues, and the archive of content reaching as far back as the first article on melatonin receptors, can be found on the journal's website.
 BSN members get free online access to the journal.
 Become a BSN member.